wp-plugins/contactuscom/readme.txt

 * View overall submission stats (form views, submissions, segmentation by devices)
 * Gain detailed contact form analytics on each submission (referral source, pages visited, time on site, new/existing visitor)
 * Add our lead qualification API
-* Receive retargeting alerts when previous contacts have come back to your website
+* Receive retargeting alerts when people who previously submitted your contact form come back  to your website

 >  **Legal**
 >